 There were several flavours available, but I went for the Chakalaka because it sounded really interesting!
 I didn’t get a photo of the cheese itself, but it is a round block of creamy white cheese, coated in spicy seasoning, which is a reddish orange colour.
 You can see a photo on the Happy Cheeze website.
+[Edit 28/3/20: The brand name has now changed to Happy Cashew.]
 The cheese looked attractive and tasted delicious!
 Some vegan cheeses are better than others, but I think this is my favourite one I have tried so far.

 Is it a sustainable cheese option?

 The ingredients are organically grown in Germany.
 It comes in a cardboard box, but unfortunately the cheese itself is shrink wrapped in plastic inside the box.
 I realise that the cheese needs to be wrapped in some way, but it would be great if the company could use a more sustainable alternative.
 Overall though, this is quite a good cheese from a sustainability point of view, because at least the plastic packaging is minimal, and it is organic and vegan.